jefferis/cmtk/core/README.txt

 of scripts.
 DICOM files with non-integer rescaling are now read as floats, which changes the behaviour of "dcm2image" in these cases.

+This release also implements a workaround for a bug in MXML 2.8, which effectively prevents reading of XML files.
+CMTK now detects that version when configured and builds the bundled MXML library instead.

 Release Notes -- CMTK 3.2.2
 ===========================